hangyan/go-pocket/README.md

 # Silence

-At first I want to build a native gui client for pocket on linux, I want to use golang,but I don't found a suitable GUI library,So I turned to write this little tool.
+At first I want to build a native gui client for pocket on linux, I want to use golang,but I don't found a suitable GUI/CUI library,So I turned to write this little tool.

 ## overview